Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 ### The $.request is different

 Previously, with [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints), the `$.request` was the full [Node.js `ClientRequest`](https://nodejs.org/api/http.html#class-httpclientrequest).
 It provided access to things that were not part of the OpenAPI specification, such as `$.request.hostname` and `$.request.socket`.
-Now, it is restricted to the following properties that are more tightly aligned with the OpenAPI specifciation.
+Now, it is restricted to the following properties that are more tightly aligned with the OpenAPI specification.

 | Selector | See also | Description |
 | -------- | --- | ----------- |